 This trend seems to be common across Europe.
 Many European companies try to hire software testers from abroad to fill the gap.
 And what appears to be an easier option with more flexibility is – outsourcing software testing tasks to offshore providers.

-Key factors behind the outsourcing decision:
+Key factors behind the outsourcing

-- Lack of skillset & infrastructure
+- Lack infrastructure

 - Few in-house testing specialists

-Characteristics of a good QA vendor to help you in unprecedented situations
+Characteristics of a Good QA vendor to Help you in Unprecedented Situations

-If you're here, chances are you're on the lookout for a Q.A. vendor.
+If you’re here, chances are you’re on the lookout for a QA vendor.